SCUtils/DerivedVerbalScoreGCS/README.md

-## Calculate Derived Verbal Score for Glasgow Coma Score
+## Calculate Derived Verbal Score for Glasgow Coma Scale

-Calculate the Derived Verbal Score for the assessment of Glasgow Coma Score(GCS) in intubated patients.
+Calculate the Derived Verbal Score for the assessment of Glasgow Coma Scale(GCS) in intubated patients.